Brienzergrat to Hardergrat trail

 End of the trail.
 Unless of course you choose to keep walking all the way down to Interlaken West or East.
 It'll add about an hour and a half to your hike, and another 750 metres or so of downhill, but it's a nice walk, still in the shade for the most part.

 I've completed this trail in both directions, from Habkern/Augstmatthorn to Brienzer Rothorn and from Brienzer Rothorn to Habkern or Harder Kulm.
 It is much easier north to south (Brienzer Rothorn to Habkern/Harder Kulm) mostly due to double the vertical elevation you have to climb heading from Harder Kulm to Rothorn.
 You also have to rush the last two hours to make sure you catch the last cable car or train (17.15 and 17.40 most days).
-In over 20 complete hikes of this ridge, I have encountered perfect sunny conditions, mud, wind, fog, rain, and trekked over ice and snow, though if I can see snow already on both sides of the ridge, I do not attempt it.
+In over thirty complete hikes of this ridge, I have encountered perfect sunny conditions, mud, wind, fog, rain, and trekked over ice and snow, though if I can see snow already on both sides of the ridge, I do not attempt it.
 The ridge is difficult enough without the additional hazard of snow underfoot.
 My snow/ice encounters have been at either end of the ridge on the west side of the ridge, either at the foot of Chruterepass or en route to Harder Kulm/Habkern.
 If I can see green grass from webcams at both ends of the trail, and the wind/rain forecast is good, I'll have a go.
 Muddy conditions were the most hazardous, as that stuff tends to clog up your shoes and affect their grip on the trail, so you have to be extra careful on the muddy/wet days.
 High winds were the only weather conditions to date that have made me consider turning back, or exiting the ridge.
 With such a narrow exposed hike for over seven hours, watch the forecast wind conditions carefully.

 I continue to log all my hiking along and around this ridge on my trail diary page.
 Dates and times are included, so it is a good place to research the trail conditions in general by time of year.
 I also include some of my favourite images taken along the trail, which are also featured in my book.
 Please consider buying my book, it is a great celebration of the ridge and contains a ton of great images.
 I have also added a print shop to buy some of my favourite images taken while hiking the Brienzergrat to Hardergrat Trail.
 Check it out, I will add new ones as the season continues!

 If you have further questions about the Brienzergrat to Hardergrat trail, please ask me.
-I live at the foot of the ridge, and have hiked it over two dozen times as well as hiked every route to and from the ridge from Oberried, Niederried, Interlaken, Habkern, Brünigpass and Brienzer Rothorn.
+I live at the foot of the ridge, and have hiked it over thirty times as well as hiked every route to and from the ridge from Oberried, Niederried, Interlaken, Habkern, Brünigpass and Brienzer Rothorn.
 I have often helped people complete the trail or exit safely when the need arises.
 I am up on the ridge or on nearby trails most weekends and would be glad to advise and guide.
 Just ask!
 And don't forget to buy my book!
 It is quite good (I have been told). :)

 Equipment and supplies